 Personality-disordered individuals who are more likely to engage in stalking behaviors include narcissistic, borderline, histrionic, antisocial, schizoid and dependent personalities (Meloy & Gothard, 1995; Akhtar, 1987).
 There is also a high correlation with individuals who have substance abuse histories, mood disorders, sexual dysfunction and schizophrenia (Meloy & Gothard, 1995).
-Having a significant loss within a 7-year period (e.g., a divorce, break-up, estrangement, loss of job, death of a child or parent) is also common amongst stalkers.
+Having a significant loss within a 7-year period (e.g., a divorce, break-up, estrangement, loss of job, death of a child or parent) is also common among stalkers.

-Both the females and males engaged in stalking because they felt rebuffed, wanted to take revenge, or thought that stalking would help them get a date.
-But significantly more female stalkers wanted to establish an intimate, loving relationship with the person they pursued.”
-Both male and female subjects “had delusional disorders, personality disorders, morbid infatuations, and so forth.
-(Male and female stalkers also tended to use similar methods of harassment, except that female stalkers favored the phone, and male stalkers physical pursuit.)”
+Both the females and males engaged in stalking because they felt rebuffed, wanted to take revenge, or though that stalking would help them get a date.
+But significantly more female stalkers wanted to establish an intimate, loving relationship with the person they pursued.
+Both male and female subjects had delusional disorders, personality disorders, morbid infatuations, and so forth.
+(Male and female stalkers also tended to use similar methods of harassment, except that female stalkers favored [electronic methods], and male stalkers physical pursuit.)”